Duke Carlisle: Football

 Arriving at Texas in 1960, Carlisle played on an undefeated freshman team.
 During his sophomore season in 1961, Carlisle was the starting safety and also saw some playing time as the third-string quarterback behind Mike Cotten and Tommy Wade.

 In 1962, after Wade was injured in the preseason, Johnny Genung was named the starting quarterback, but a close call against Oklahoma led to head coach Darrell Royal naming Carlisle as the starter against #6 Arkansas in Little Rock.
 Down by 3 in the 4th quarter, Texas took over on their own 10 with Carlisle leading the Longhorns to midfield.
 He was then replaced by Genung who led the Longhorns down to the 3 yard line before handing the ball to running back Tommy Ford for the win.
 Carlisle sealed the game by intercepting Arkansas on the subsequent possession, but Genung was the hero and Carlisle wouldn't start at quarterback again until the next season.
 He did start every game on defense though.

-By 1963 though, Carlisle had taken the starting quarterback role from Wade and started every game.
-He led the team to an 11-0 record and to Texas' first ever national title in football.
+By 1963 though, Carlisle had taken the starting quarterback role from Wade and started every game, earning 2nd team all-conference honors.
+He led the team to an 11–0 record and to Texas' first ever national title in football.
 Texas started the season ranked #5, but by the time the Red River Rivalry rolled around they were #2 and Oklahoma was #1.
 The game became the first #1 vs. #2 that Texas has ever played in, and after they won, Carlisle appeared on the cover of Sports Illustrated.
 Texas won the following six games to win both the Southwest Conference and National Championships.
 Perhaps Carlisle's most important contribution towards the national title came not behind center, but on defense.
-Against Baylor, in the only game (and only series) in which he played safety during his senior year, he had a game-saving end-zone interception to preserve a 7-0 win.
+Against Baylor, in the only game (and only series) in which he played safety during his senior year, he had a game-saving end-zone interception to preserve a 7–0 win.
 Two weeks later against Texas A&M, Texas fell behind and Carlisle was pulled in favor of Wade.
 After Wade drove Texas to the 2-yard line and nearly threw the ball away, Carlisle came back in and scored the game-winning touchdown with a little more than a minute left.
-For the season, Carlisle was named he team's MVP.
+For the season, Carlisle was named he team's MVP and he finished fifth in Heisman Trophy voting for the Southwest region but did not have enough votes to crack the top 10.